klee/klee.github.io/tutorials/testing-regex.md

 ## Building the example

 The first step is to compile the source code using a compiler which can generate object files in LLVM bitcode format.
 Here we use [Clang](http://clang.llvm.org) but if you have built KLEE with LLVM 2.9, you should use `llvm-gcc`.
+Notice that `llmv-gcc` creates `.o` files (e.g. `Regexp.o`), so you need to modify the commands accordingly.

 From within the `examples/regexp` directory: